MattLeRoi/Telecom-customer-churn-analysis/README.md

 # Evaluation

 The goal of this project is financial, to increase profits for SyriaTel.
 The recall and precision scores are relevant, as we are trying to identify as many of the churning customers as possible (recall rate) while limiting the number of customers we reach out to unnecessarily (precision rate).
 To combine these two scores, I have taken the estimate provided by SyraiTel to directly calculate the actual financial impact to the company.
-Each correctly identified churning customer (True Positive, TP) is worth $80 and every person SyriaTel reaches out to costs $20 (True Positie plus False Positive, TP+FP).
+Each correctly identified churning customer (True Positive, TP) is worth $80 on average, and every person SyriaTel reaches out to (True Positive plus False Positive, TP+FP) costs $20.
 The final evaluation criterion is then: $80TP + $20*(TP+FP), which is the total profit (or loss) of the experiment.

 # Conclusion

-The logistic regression model achieved a profit of $1660 after scaling and oversampling, correctly identifying 46 out of 101 churning customers, with 55 falsely identified churning customers.
+The final logistic regression model achieved a profit of $1300, correctly identifying 35 out of 101 churning customers, with 40 falsely identified churning customers.
+This is a positive result, literally, with a positive dollar value associated with it, but identifying roughly a third of the churning customers is not nearly as accurate as I would like.

-The final hypertuned decision tree classifier model outperformed the logistic regression model, achieving a profit of $4260 after hypertuning, correctly identifying 74 out of 101 churning customers, with 9 falsely identified churning customers.
+The final hypertuned decision tree classifier model outperformed the logistic regression model, achieving a profit of $4180 after hypertuning, correctly identifying 83 out of 101 churning customers, with 40 falsely identified churning customers.

 ![Bar_chart.png](./Images/Bar_chart.png)